This information updated May 17, 2017

 Ag Inputs Which are Non-Registered, Non-Certified or Non-Compliant to Canada’s PSL

 These are excluded from the Trade Show.
 They pose a liability risk to you (and to us) if they void a grower’s certification causing loss of organic status for fields, the farm or products.
-Testimonials from non-accredited consulting bodies are not accepted without documentation
+Testimonials from non-accredited consulting bodies are not accepted without documentation.
+Organic Food Conferences Canada shall not be liable for your use of these products.

 Small seed grower-packer-vendors: low cost organic certification is available through one or more certifiers.
 All seed vendors currently in the Trade Show are certified.